whatimran/GoogleIndexer/README.md

 # GoogleIndexer
-Index URLs to Google Search Engine with Google API Indexer in Bulk.
+Index URLs to Google Search Engine with Google API Indexer.

-Notes
+Submit URLs in bulk to Google's Indexing API using a batch request

+Notes:
 Install all required files which are in requirements.txt by using this command:

 pip install -r requirements.txt